Inge Ginsberg: World War II and escape

+Personal life

 After the war Ginsberg married her first husband, Otto Kollmann, who had fled from Vienna with her.
 They had one child together.
 In the following years they lived mainly in Zürich and worked together in their musical careers.
 They moved to the USA together.
 In 1956 she separated from him and worked as a journalist for the weekly newspaper Weltwoche in Zürich.
 She invested some of her wealth in the stock market and bought two properties in New York.

 At the invitation of the Weizmann Institute, she was able to fly as a guest on the first flight of an El Al plane from Zürich to Tel Aviv.
 In Israel she met her second husband, Hans Kruger and they married in 1960.
 He was the manager of a luxury hotel, the Dan Hotel Tel Aviv.
 She had originally planned to lead a pioneering life in a kibbutz.
 She bought an apartment in Tel Aviv with the proceeds from the sale of three farms near Haifa.
 Her far-sighted grandmother, a lifelong Zionist, had acquired them in 1936.

 In Israel she also met her third husband, also a Jewish emigrant from Vienna.
 She moved to Ecuador with Kurt Ginsberg and married him after a difficult divorce from Hans Kruger in 1972.
 She wrote several books based on her time in Ecuador.
 The couple lived alternately in Quito, Tel Aviv and Switzerland and later moved to New York for health reasons.
 When her husband died in 1999, she continued to live in Switzerland and New York.

 In 2020, Ginsberg survived a COVID-19 infection.
 She died 20 July 2021.